Andersonville Raiders

-The Andersonville Raiders were a band of rogue soldiers incarcerated at the Confederate Andersonville Prison during the American Civil War.
-Led by their chieftains – Charles Curtis, John Sarsfield, Patrick Delaney, Teri Sullivan (aka "WR Rickson", according to other sources), William Collins, and Alvin T. Munn – these soldiers terrorized their fellow prisoners, stealing their possessions and sometimes even committing murder.
+The Andersonville Raiders were a prison gang of Union POWs incarcerated at the Confederate Andersonville Prison during the American Civil War.
+Led by their chieftains – Charles Curtis, John Sarsfield, Patrick Delaney, Teri Sullivan (aka "WR Rickson", according to other sources), William Collins, and Alvin T. Munn – these soldiers terrorized their fellow POWs, stealing their possessions and sometimes even committing murder.

-An internal force of soldiers with a policing role, called the "Regulators", was eventually formed to counter the Raiders' theft and violence.
-In the early summer of 1864, leading members were finally brought to trial.
+An internal force of soldiers with a policing role, called the "Regulators", was eventually formed to counter the Raiders' theft and violence, which eventually led to an extreme prison riot that resulted in the capture and trial of the Raiders' leaders in the early summer of 1864.
 On July 11, 1864, six of the Raiders' leaders were hanged, concluding the group's control of the Confederate prison.
+Even so, the prisoners would still live in horrid conditions after this, ending with more than 13,000 soldiers dying in the prison by the end of the war.

 Historical context

 Formally called "Camp Sumter", Andersonville (as it was later named by prisoners) was established in February 1864 in the small town of Andersonville, Georgia.
 The camp was established in response to a surplus in prisoners-of-war (POWs) that was the result of a breakdown in POW exchanges in 1863.
 The surplus had led to overcrowding in Confederate-run POW camps across the northern part of the Confederacy, particularly in the Richmond camps.
 As a result, the Confederacy needed to create a large Southern prison that could handle a considerable population of inmates.

 Andersonville, Georgia, was chosen as a strategic location for the Confederacy's new prison due to its small location and close proximity to fresh water and a railroad.
 Originally about 16 acre, the camp was later expanded to 26 acre.
 The entire camp was surrounded by a 15 foot high stockade, with large guard towers known as "pigeon roosts" located every 30 yards.
 Located about 15 ft from the stockade was a smaller fence called the "dead line" (so termed because any prisoner who crossed this fence would be shot).

 Its creators built Andersonville not for quality but with the dual priorities of preventing escape and enabling as many prisoners as possible to be housed within the new camp.
 No wooden barracks were built; prisoners were required to live in self-built tents.
 At its height in August 1864, the camp housed over 30,000 Union prisoners of war.